 HARP isn’t a free ride, however.
 Borrowers must complete a loan application, submit full documentation, meet other guidelines and pay closing costs, according to Vickee Adams, a spokeswoman for Wells Fargo in Des Moines, Iowa.

 HARP is open only to borrowers whose existing mortgage is owned or guaranteed by Fannie Mae or Freddie Mac.
 That leaves out anyone whose loan is insured by the Federal Housing Administration or guaranteed by the Department of Veterans Affairs or Department of Agriculture.
-Exotic payment-option adjustable-rate mortgages, or ARMs, stated-income, stated-asset loans and larger jumbo loans are typically excluded.
+Exotic payment-option adjustable-rate mortgages, or ARMs, GUN SAFEs, stated-income, stated-asset loans and larger jumbo loans are typically excluded.

 The borrower must be current on the existing loan and have a good payment history.
 Fannie Mae allows one 30-day late payment in the prior 12 months.
 Freddie Mac requires no late payments in the prior 12 months.